By: Justin Martinez (@JustJustin956)

-The 10-time all-star and three-time Olympic gold medalist is one of the most dangerous scorers in the past decade.
+The 10-time all-star and three-time Olympic gold medalist is one of the most dangerous scorers of the past decade.
 In Anthony’s 14 years as a pro, he’s never averaged less than 20 points a season.

 That’s right, amongst all the chaos that surround New York last season, Anthony still managed to average 22.4 points per game.
-The 33-year old desperately needs a change in scenery, and it’ll be interesting to see just how far he can turn back the clock when he ditches The Big Apple.
+The 33-year-old desperately needs a change in scenery, and it’ll be interesting to see just how far he can turn back the clock when he ditches The Big Apple.

 22. Blake Griffin (No. 8 Forward)

 The past couple of seasons haven’t been easy for Blake Griffin.